-The SOIC package (SOH28) requires the SNAPHAT[®] battery/crystal package which is ordered separately under the part number "M4T28-BR12SH" in plastic tube or "M4T28-BR12SHTR" in Tape & Reel form (see Table 20).
+Note: 1.
+The SOIC package (SOH28) requires the battery/crystal package (SNAPHAT®) which is ordered separately under the part number "M4T28-BR12SH" in plastic tube or "M4T28-BR12SHTR" in Tape & Reel form.

-Warning: Do not place the SNAPHAT battery package "M4TXX-BR12SH" in conductive foam as it will drain the lithium button-cell battery.
+Caution: Do not place the SNAPHAT battery package "M4TXX-BR12SH" in conductive foam as it will drain the lithium button-cell battery.

-For other options, or for more information on any aspect of this device, please contact the ST sales office nearest you.
+For a list of available options (e.g., Speed, Package) or for further information on any aspect of this device, please contact the ST Sales Office nearest you.